swarnim11023/TO_PARADOXO_TOU_SIMPSON/README.md

 <!-- From this point on, your journey into my hypothetical world begins...   -->

-With that, I invite you to embark on a journey through my hypothetical world, where math is not just theory—it’s warfare.
+With that, I invite you to embark on a journey through my hypothetical world, **where math is not just theory—it’s warfare**.

 ## The Setup